 The BoT and LGB are committed to this policy and all members of staff are required to comply as a condition of employment.
-Staff are encouraged to assist in the commitment to the continuous improvement in our health and safety performance.
-The headteachers and the LGBs will consult with employees on all matters relating to or affecting health and safety.
+Staff are encouraged to assist in the commitment to the continuous refinement of the Trust's health, safety and welfare procedures.
+The headteachers and the LGBs will consult with employees on all matters relating to or affecting health, safety and welfare.
 For the policy to be effectively implemented, each school must have the full co-operation of employees and others who use the premises.
 Employees are reminded of their own duties:

 - to take care of their own safety and that of others; - to co-operate with the headteacher, LGB and leadership team so that they may carry out their own responsibilities successfully.
-All relevant regulations, codes of practice and standards will be complied with; and - to participate in health, safety and welfare training so they can carry out their health and safety responsibilities.
-On joining a Vanguard Learning Trust (VLT) school, staff will complete an online health and safety training course, and sign to confirm that they have both read the health and safety policy and completed the induction process.
+All relevant regulations, codes of practice and standards will be complied with; and - to participate in health, safety and welfare training so they can carry out their health, safety and welfare responsibilities.
+On joining a Vanguard Learning Trust (VLT) school, staff will complete an online health and safety training course, and sign to confirm that they have both read the health, safety and welfare policy and completed the induction process.